 - the amount of money saved in your account;

 - the choices you make at the time you take your benefits.

-The Vodafone DC Plan operates in the following way:
+The Vodafone UK Defined Contribution Pension Plan operates in the following way:

 - You choose your contribution rate.
-If you don’t choose your contribution rate you will be auto-enrolled with a contribution rate of 2% (see below).
-Vodafone makes the appropriate matched contribution to your account.
+If you don’t choose your contribution rate you will be auto-enrolled with a contribution rate of 3% (see below), and Vodafone makes the appropriate matched contribution to your account.

 - You choose where to invest your account from a range of options available.

 - Over time, your total account will increase or reduce in value depending on the performance of your investments and the contributions made to it.

 - When you retire, the value of your account is available to provide you with an income in retirement.

 Contributions to the Plan are made through salary sacrifice unless you choose to opt out of this arrangement.